 Ph.D.
 Student | College of Agriculture and Life Sciences | Advisor – Dr. Heike Sederoff

 Delecia is a second year PhD student in Plant Biology from Durham, North Carolina.
 She received her B.S. in Biology with a minor in Chemistry from Howard University in 2018.
 At Howard she conducted research in Dr. Janelle Burke’s lab culminating in the thesis “Sex Determination and Resource Allocation in Dioecious Rumex acetosa and related species.”
 She also completed an internship with the Walt Disney World Co.
 Agricultural Sciences Department at Epcot, maintaining various edible plants and giving guest tours throughout the greenhouses.
 Delecia is currently working with faculty member Dr. Heike Sederoff, on understanding and integrating root-microbe interactions into whole plant physiology.
 She is interested in using biotechnology to produce innovative ways to become more efficient and sustainable at food production.

 Ph.D.
 Student | College of Natural Resources | Advisor – Dr. Jason Delborne

-In the Fall of 2020 Sebastian will be a PhD student at NC State’s Forestry and Environmental Resources program.
-Sebastian comes from Peru with a background in social sciences.
+Sebastian is a PhD student at NC State’s Forestry and Environmental Resources program.
+He comes from Peru with a background in social sciences.
 He graduated from Pontificia Universidad Catolica del Peru with a B.A in Sociology and is completing his master’s in Science and Technology Policy at Arizona State University where he also works as a Sustainability Associate at the Rob and Melani Walton Sustainability Solutions Services.
 He co-founded Sidereus Nuncius, a nonprofit organization that fosters science and technology policy in Peru and engages with communities of practice and experts.
 He is interested in science and technology policy in Latin America, sustainability, emerging technologies, natural resources and the environment.